 Stackability also affects freight class.
 Packages that are easy to stack are cheaper to ship.

 In short, packages that are stackable and have a higher density are assigned a lower freight class.
-Lower freight class will give you cheaper LTL freight rates.
+A lower freight class will give you cheaper LTL freight rates.

 As expected, the further your package travels, the more you’ll pay for shipping.